measure-sh/symbolicator/docs/api/index.md

   supplied as strings, i.e. "us-east-1".
 In order to use a custom region for an S3 compatible service such as Ceph or minio, specify a tuple:
   `["custom-region-name", "http://minio-address/"]`.
+- `path_style`: force S3 path style requests.
+If true, will use path style requests, otherwise will use virtual hosted style requests.
+Defaults to false.
 - `access_key`: the AWS access key to use
 - `secret_key`: the AWS secret key to use